rowanho/distributed_movies/README.md

 - The client/server handle invalid queries where a movie id or a rating (movie id + user id) is not in the dataset.

-- Consistency ensured so that a client's queries respect at least the updates they have made, by keeping a timestamp "prev" for each client.
+- Consistent service - client's queries respect at least the updates they have made, by keeping a vector timestamp "prev" for each client.
 Therefore updated ratings can be queried by movie/user id and the new rating should be present in the data returned by the server.

+ - Global ordering of updates - Ensured by sending and storing the date/time of when each update was sent.